AmanVarshney01/oxabags/README.md

 # oxabags

-oxaBags is an e-commerce website showcasing our collection of bags.
+oxabags is an e-commerce website showcasing our collection of bags.
 We are manufacturers, wholesalers, and exporters of jute bags and cotton bags, specializing in corporate events and exhibitions.

 ![image](https://github.com/user-attachments/assets/1cca385a-d409-4a6a-82ce-f408b5114299)